orenkole/schwarzmuller-docker-kubernetes/notes.md

 `docker rmi <image id>` - remove image.
 Can be removed only if not use by any container (including stopped containers) `docker image prune -a` - remove all unused images

+## Removing stopped containers automatically
+`docker run -p 3000:80 -d --rm <image name>`
+`--rm` - remove container once stopped

+## A Look Behind the Scenes: Inspecting Images
+`docker image inspect <image id>`

+## Copying Files Into & From A Container
+Copy files between containers and localhost copy files into a running container
+`cp <path copy from> <container name>:/<path to copy to>` Might be useful for configuration files

+or out of container
+`cp <container name>:/<path to copy to> <path copy from>` Might be useful for log files